tgrosinger/md-advanced-tables/docs/formulas.md

 - Value comparisons
 - Algebraic operations

-## The Fomula Structure - An Overview
+## The Formula Structure - An Overview

 Let's write an example formula, and become familiar with the structure before learning the details of any specific feature.